 - Families looking to upgrade a dated property in a nice but expensive neighborhood

-- Do your research.
-Consider builders with experience in modular homes, and who can show you their track record or point you to testimonials or past projects.
+Do your research.
+It’s important to first know whether your area allows for modular homes, and, if so, to then find a reputable builder.
+Consider builders who can show you their track record or point you to testimonials or past projects.
 You can also vet the builder through the Better Business Bureau or based on other third-party reviews.

-- Ask about price.
-After you’ve found a builder, ask what’s included and what isn’t included in the base price of the home.
-What do you need to pay for upfront and what do you need to pay at the end of the project?
-Be sure to get everything in writing, including what you were quoted.
+Ask about price and process.
+After you’ve found a builder, ask about what is and isn’t included in the base price of the home.
+What do you need to pay for upfront and what do you pay at the end of the project?
+Has the builder made arrangements for the appropriate inspections to obtain a certificate of occupancy?
+Be sure to get everything in writing, including the prices you were quoted.